Significance-based Estimation-of-Distribution Algorithms: Run Time Results for and

-By using the result calculated in the first part, we see that a leftmost frequency~$\tau_i$ at~$1/n$ is increased to during $O\big((1/\tau_i)\log n\big) = O(n\log n)$ iterations with high probability.
-Thus, overall, the \sigcGA finds the optimum during an interval of length $t' = \Theta(n^2\log n)$ with high probability, as~$n$ frequencies need to be increased to $1 - 1/n$.
+By using the result calculated in the first part, we see that a leftmost frequency~$\tau_i$ at~$1/n$ is increased during $O\big((1/\tau_i)\log n\big) = O(n\log n)$ iterations w.h.p.
+Thus, in overall, the \sigcGA finds the optimum during an interval of length $t' = \Theta(n^2\log n)$ w.h.p., as~$n$ frequencies need to be increased to $1 - 1/n$.
 We pessimistically assume that the optimum is only found with a probability of at least $1/2$ during~$t'$ iterations.
 Hence, the expected run time in this case is $2t' = \Theta(t')$.

 Last, we assume that we did not find the optimum during $n^{2n}$ iterations, which only happens with a probability of at most $2^{-n^{2n}/t'}$.
 Then, the expected run time is at most~$n^n$ by pessimistically assuming that all frequencies are at $1/n$.